eodash/eodash/docs/index.md

 ## Command line interface:

-Eodash offers a CLI for a seamless development experience.
+eodash includes a CLI for local development and building.
 Check out the [CLI guide](/cli) for more information.

 ```json
 {